Chart Color Schemes

 Population growth drivers in Clifton Beach - Kewarra Beach are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits, so proportional growth weightings aligned with ABS Greater Capital Region projections are applied where utilised.
-Demographic trends project an above median population growth for locations outside capital cities.
-The area is expected to grow by 2,200 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 13.5% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered or years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+These state projections lack age category splits; AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
+Demographic trends project an above median population growth outside capital cities.
+Clifton Beach - Kewarra Beach is expected to grow by 2,200 persons to 2041, reflecting a total gain of 15.0% over the 17 years.

 Frequently Asked Questions - Population